-Curriculum Outcomes Grade 8 Mathology.ca Pearson Canada Grades 4-9 Mathematics Learning Progression General Outcome Represent algebraic expresent algebraic expresent algebraic expresence of the second Patterning Unit 1: Linear Relations and Equations 4: Solving Linear Equations Using Models 5: Solving Linear Equations Algebraically 6: Solving Equations Involving the Distributive Property 7: Solving Problems Using Linear Equations Big Idea: Patterns and relations can be represented with symbols, equations, and expressions.
+Outcomes Grade 8 Mathology.ca Pearson Canada Grades 4-9 Mathematics Learning Progression General Curriculum Outcome Use patterns to describe the world and to solve problems.
+Represent algebraic expressions in multiple ways Specific Curriculum Outcomes PR01 Graph and analyze two-variable linear relations.
+Patterning Unit 1: Linear Relations and Equations 2: Representing Linear Relations 3: Determining if a Relationship is Linear Big Idea: Regularity and repetition form patterns that can be generalized and predicted mathematically.
+Representing patterns, relations, and functions Represents a mathematical context or problem with expressions and equations using variables to represent unknowns.
+Generates ordered pairs for a linear relation and plots the coordinates on a graph.
+(Limited to integer values on four quadrants.)
+Matches different representations of the same linear relation (e.g., graph, equation, table of values).
+Differentiates between linear and non- linear relations by their graphical representation.
+PR02 Model and solve problems concretely, pictorially and symbolically, where a , b and c are integers. using linear equations of the form: • $ax = b$ • $x/a = b$, $a \neq 0$ • $ax + b = c$ • $x/a + b = c$, $a \neq 0$ • $a(x + b) = c$ Patterning Unit 1: Linear Relationsand Equations4: Solving Linear Equations UsingModels5: Solving Linear EquationsAlgebraically6: Solving Equations Involving theDistributive Property7: Solving Problems Using LinearEquations Big Idea: Patterns and relations can be represented with symbols, equations, and expressions.
 Understanding equality and inequality, building on generalized properties of numbers and operations.
 Investigates and models the meaning of preservation of equality of single variable equations (e.g., 3x = 12).
 Models the preservation of equality to solve equations involving integer coefficients (e.g., -4m + 16 = -12).
 Applies arithmetic properties to transform, simplify, and identify equivalent linear expressions (e.g., x(4 + 5) = 4x + 5x = 9x).
 Applies the distributive property to expressions and identifies common factors to create equivalent expressions (e.g., 4a + 12 = 4(a + 3)).
-Using variables, algebraic expressions, and equations to represent mathematical relations.
-Evaluates algebraic expressions, including formulas, given specific values for the variables (e.g., evaluate 3r - 12, when r = 3; 1/2 (bh), when base is 12 cm and height is 5 cm).
+Using variables, algebraic expressions, and equations to represent mathematical relations. - Evaluates algebraic expressions, including formulas, given specific values for the variables (e.g., evaluate $3r - 12$, when $r = 3$; $\frac{1}{2}(bh)$, when base is 12 cm and height is 5 cm).
 Writes expressions to describe patterns and contexts representing linear relations (e.g., 5, 8, 11, 14 can be represented as 3n + 2).